gabrielecanepa/middleman-webpack/README.md

 You can also import CSS and SCSS in your scripts by following the path relative to the `node_modules` folder.

-For example, to import the default grid style from Bootstrap:
+For example, to import the same Bootstrap grid style:

 ```javascript
 import 'bootstrap/scss/bootstrap-grid.scss';